KKotlicki/Cibot/README.md

 The main bot script.
 It has few only functions:

+ - creates personal enviroment file
  - connects to bot's discord API
  - loads config.py file
  - set some global settings
  - loads all the cogs from directory
+ - defines <update> command

-main script shouldn’t contain any commands keep code here as clear, tidy, and minimal as possible
+main script shouldn’t define any other commands keep code here as clear, and minimal as possible

 #### module_name_cog.py